 In addition to his work on behalf of corporate clients, Joe has an active pro bono practice.
 Some recent representations include cases with Her Justice on behalf of disadvantaged women seeking relief in New York family court, assisting foreign victims of violence and abuse with asylum applications through Jones Day's Laredo Project, and representing elderly tenants in housing disputes with their landlords.

 Prior to joining Jones Day, Joe obtained his master's degree in business and worked in forecasting and market analytics for a Fortune 500 company.

 - Washington University in St. Louis (J.D. magna cum laude 2014; Order of the Coif; Appellate Clinic; Jurisprudence Review; National Moot Court Team); Wake Forest University (M.A. in Business Management with distinction 2010; B.A. in Philosophy 2009)

-- New York and U.S. District Courts for the Eastern, Southern, and Western Districts of New York
+- California, New York, and U.S. District Courts for the Eastern, Southern, and Western Districts of New York